ch-lukas/Demo-iDAAS-Connect-HL7/README.md

 Software that comes pre-bundled in this project (e.g. `platform-software`)
 1.  apache-maven-3.6.3
 2.  java-1.8.0 (iDaaS is compiled using Java 8, but you can still have Java 11 glbally installed if you require additional Visual Studio Code Extensions)
-3. Red Hat Integration (e.g. Camel, AMQ, AMQ-Streams/Kafka)
+3. Red Hat Integration: Fuse (Camel), AMQ (Active MQ), AMQ-Streams (Kafka).
+Please note that this is a subset of the full suite of tooling.

 ### Setup Instructions
 #### Git Installation